Skip to main content

 • “Solving various puzzles and hidden object minigames progresses the plot and unravels the mystery.”

-• “The story is nearly non-existent, and while it is common for hidden object games to have simple stories merely be an excuse to solve puzzles, there's very little effort made at all over here, only three short exposition journal pages and very few character interactions which are done with terrible voice acting.”
+• “The story is nearly non-existent, and while hidden object games often have simple stories as an excuse to solve puzzles, here there is very little effort made at all: only three short exposition journal pages and very few character interactions that are done with terrible voice acting.”

 • graphics